 Matching email address to domain

 If your domain needs an email address you don't need to go looking elsewhere.
-Hover can offer this service, whether you are looking to add email to an existing domain name or register a new name and then add an email address to it.
+Hover can offer this service, whether you are looking to add an email to an existing domain name or register a new name and then add an email address to it.

 Forward - $5/year for forwarding.
 You'll be able to get forwarded emails, addressed to your custom domain.